 Apple's big yearly iOS updates happen on a predictable schedule, so we're reasonably sure about the following timeline.

-- Jun 2019: Straight after the demo, a beta preview version of iOS 13 is made available for developers
+- Jun 2019: Straight after the demo, an iOS 13 beta is released - but this is for app developers only

-- Jul-Aug 2019: A series of updates betas roll out, each coming closer to the final version
+- Jul-Aug 2019: A series of updated betas roll out, each coming closer to the final version

 - Sep 2019: The final public version of iOS 13.0 is released